How To Treat Itchy Skin in the Elderly - featured image

 Itching often occurs with dry skin and is usually a reaction to something that is irritating the skin.
 It could be dander, overactive nerves, or just an irritation of some kind.
 The thing that causes itchy skin in the elderly is not actually on the skin itself, but rather what’s going on underneath the surface level of your skin.

 As we get older, our cells become less able to fight off the eczema-causing germs and parasites that live on our skin.
 They are also less capable of producing oil, which can lead to dryness and irritation.
-This leads to less protection against other irritants like dust, dander, and allergens that might be coming into contact with your skin without you even noticing it.
-This can cause itchy bumps to develop as well as rashes of different sizes and shapes across your body — anywhere from a tiny rash under your eye to a wide patch that covers most of your back.
-It’s not always easy for those afflicted by frequent bouts of itching to pinpoint exactly what’s causing their symptoms because they may have multiple triggers at work simultaneously!
+This leads to less protection against other irritants like dust, dander, and allergens.
+These might be coming into contact with your skin without you even noticing it.
+This can cause itchy bumps to develop as well as rashes of different sizes and shapes across your body.
+This could be a tiny rash under your eye up to a wide patch that covers most of your back.
+It’s not always easy for those afflicted by frequent bouts of itching to pinpoint exactly what’s causing their symptoms.
+They may have multiple triggers at work simultaneously!

 Causes of Itchy Skin in the Elderly